Setup Selector¶

 Archiving vs Deleting

 Archived setups are hidden from the default view but can be restored at any time.
-Use the "Include Archived" filter to view and restore archived setups.
+Use the "Show Archived" filter to view and restore archived setups.

 Restoring Archived Setups¶

-- Open the Filters panel and enable Include Archived
+- Open the Filters sidebar and enable Show Archived

 - Archived setups appear with an "Archived" badge